dolmades/dolmades-cli/README.md

 ## Introduction

-Dolmades are intended as a tool to ease installation of windows programs to the utmost extent.
-This collection of command line tools is the first implementation of the concept behind dolmades.
+Dolmades are intended as a mean to ease installation and distribution of windows programs in Linux environments to the utmost extent.
+This collection of command line tools represent the first implementation of the underlying concept.
-Right now there are two python scripts
+As of now there are two python scripts

 * goglizer - prepares win-only GOG games to be cooked (GOG account required)
 * cook - cooks a dolmade given a Dolmadefile (specification) and its ingredients (files)